polyfy/polylith/readme.md

   in the interface, a simplification can sometimes be to have a single arity function in the implementing namespace that allows some parameters to be passed in as `nil`.
 - If using [variadic functions](http://clojure-doc.org/articles/language/functions.html#variadic-functions)
-  in the interface, a simplification is to pass in what comes after `&` as a `list` to the implementing function.
+  in the interface, a simplification is to pass in what comes after `&` as a `vector` to the implementing function.
 - Testing is simplified by allowing access to implementing namespaces from the `test` directory.
   Only the code under the `src` directory is restricted to only access the `interface` namespace.
   The check is performed when running the `check`, `info` or `test`command.